ethersphere/swap-swear-and-swindle/README.md

 This repository includes a basic example of a courtroom contracts suite.

+The courtroom concept is based on [swarm swap swear and swindle](http://swarm-gateways.net/bzz:/theswarm.eth/ethersphere/orange-papers/1/sw%5E3.pdf)

 ## Courtroom structure

-The courtroom suite includes an abstract generic [SwearGame contract](#sweargame-contract) , a specific [trial rules contract](#trial-rules-contract) and a specific [witnesses](#witness-contract) contracts.
+The courtroom suite includes an abstract generic [SwearGame contract](#sweargame-contract) , a specific [trial rules contract](#trial-rules-contract) , a specific [witnesses](#witness-contract) contracts and a specific [registrar](#trial-registrar).

 ### SwearGame contract

-This is the main general swear contract which conduct the trial.
+This is the main general swear contract which conducts the trial.

 It calls the specific [trial rules contract](#trial-rules-contract) to get the [witnesses](#witness-contract),get the trial statuses and transitions and to check for expiry time for a specific case and trial status.

-It calls the specific game witnesses contracts to testimony and validate for a submitted evidence.
+It calls the specific game witnesses contracts to testimony and validates for a submitted evidence.

-The SwearGame contract is aligned with the ABIs defined at SwearGameAbstract (courtroomabstract.sol).
+The SwearGame contract is aligned with the ABIs defined at [SwearGameAbstract](contracts/abstracts/courtroomAbstract.sol).

-/// @notice () - a payable function which is used by the service as a deposit functionality

-///The function without name is the default function that is called whenever anyone sends funds to a contract

-function () payable;

-/// @notice register - register a player to the game

-/// The function will throw if the player is already register or there is not

-/// enough deposit in the contract to ensure the player could be compensated for the

-/// case of a valid case.

-/// @param _player  - the player address

-/// @return bool registered - true for success registration.

-function register(address _player) onlyOwner public returns (bool registered);

-/// @notice leaveGame - dismiss a player from the game (unregister)

-/// only allow plaintiff which does not have openCases on its name to leave game

-/// @param _player  - the player address

-function leaveGame(address _player);

-/// @notice getStatus - return the trial status of a case
-///

-/// @param id  - case id

-/// @return  status  - the status of a case

-function getStatus(bytes32 id) public constant returns (uint8 status);

-/// @notice newCase - open a new case for a service id

-/// the function require that the msg sender is already register to the game.

-/// @param serviceId  - the accuse service id

-/// @return bool - true for successful operation.

-function newCase(bytes32 serviceId) public returns (bool);

-/// @notice trial - initiate or restart a trial process for a certain case
-///
-/// the function require that the case is a valid one.

-/// @param id  - case id

-/// @return bool - true for successful operation.

-function trial(bytes32 id) public returns (bool);

 ### Witness contract